John-OK/bird_app/DEMO.md

-# Examples of some use cases of Bird Confrim
+# Examples of some use cases of Bird Confirm

 ## You think you know the bird you see and want to confirm:
 You think you see a Cooper's Hawk, so you enter that in the search field and click "Check".